-Take the time to sit down with a map and EV apps (see number 3 below) and plot out your course based on how often you think you’ll need to charge your vehicle.
-Your charging needs will be based on your EV’s make and model, and what conditions will look like along the way—terrain, traffic.
+Take the time to sit down with a map and EV apps (see below) and plot out your course based on how often you think you’ll need to charge your vehicle.
+Your charging needs will be based on your EV’s make and model, and what conditions (terrain, traffic) will look like along the way.
 Also, look at the amenities in the area around the charging station.
 Are there nearby stores, a park?
-You might want to tweak your route a bit to pick a station in the middle of a quaint town rather than one at a rest stop with nothing else around.
+You may want to pick a station in the middle of a quaint town rather than one at a rest stop with nothing else around.

 Also consider picking stations located not too far from another station; it’s nice to have a backup plan in case the charger you pick is broken or there’s a long line.
 Focus on routes with fast charging stations if you can; it’ll save you time.
 Fast chargers can provide almost a full battery charge in 15-30 minutes, depending on the make and model of your EV.
 If this all sounds like a lot of work, consider checking out EVTripping, a new service that helps EV owners create a detailed road trip plan.

 Think about where you’ll stay.
 Are you planning to stay in hotels?
 Call ahead to find out whether they have an EV charger on site.
-Or maybe you have a friend, or friend of a friend, along your journey that has an EV charger at their home that you could use.
-If you’re the outdoorsy type, campsites can also be a great spot to plug in for the day—while you explore a national or state park—and overnight to top off your charge.
+Or maybe you have a friend, along your journey that has an available EV charger at their home.
+If you’re outdoorsy, campsites can be a great spot to plug in while you explore a national or state park.

 Every EV owner should have the ChargePoint app.
 ChargePoint is the world’s largest electric vehicle charging network, serving 35,192 total charging spots, including workplaces, multifamily dwellings, homes, retailers and parking garages.
 Its app shows ChargePoint stations in addition to other network and public stations through a real-time map that lets you filter by type of charger, price and network.
 Other key apps include PlugShare, Open Charge Map and ChargeHub.